localstack/docs/content/en/getting-started/help-and-support/index.md

 - Search for the LocalStack Pro Support in our [Slack Community](https://localstack.cloud/slack).
 - Navigate to Messages and type your request.
 - Include relevant details such as error logs, configuration settings, and steps to reproduce the issue.

-Providing detailed information upfront helps our team respond more quickly and efficiently.
-After submitting, the support team will respond as soon as possible.

-- Search for the **LocalStack Pro Support** in our [Slack Community](https://localstack.cloud/slack).
-- Navigate to **Messages** and type your message to LocalStack Pro Support.

-Sending a message to LocalStack Pro Support will create a support ticket, and our support team will respond to your request as quickly as possible.

 ##### LocalStack Web Application